PhysiCell-Tools/Studio-Guide/README.md

 ---
 ## Dependencies

-The Studio needs Python to run.
+The desktop version of the Studio needs Python to run (but see Web, zero-install versions below).
 And it needs certain Python modules installed that are not in the Python standard library.
 First things first: do you currently have Python installed?
 If you open a "terminal" (e.g., on Windows, a Command Prompt or a Powershell), then type `python3` (or perhaps just `python`), does it work?
 If Python is installed on your computer, it should return with something like `Python <version>` and put you in the Python interpreter, i.e., the `>>> ` prompt.
 Type `quit()` to exit the interpreter.

 But if Python is not installed on your computer, there are various ways to install it, depending on your operating system (Windows, Mac, or Linux).
 If you are on Windows, then when you tried to run `python3` from a terminal, you probably got a pop up window saying it could not find it and suggesting you download/install it from the Windows Store.
 We recommend you do that (again, if you are on Windows).